cactusfunk/macFlood/README.md

 # macFlood
 exercise for chapter 2 of Ethical Hacking: A Hands on Introduction to breaking in

 This is an attempt to write a python script that performs a MAC Flooding attack, which fills the CAM on a router/switch.
-This will cause a message/packet to be broadcast across all ports.
+This will cause frames to be broadcast across all ports.
 I have run both versions of the script successfully but have either
     * Not set up my lab correctly
     * Don't realize that my firewall/router VM is not vulnerable to this attack
     * Am not looking in the correct place for results